govind527/Upscale-Image/README.md

 ```

 ### Perceptual loss
-A more effective perceptual loss is introduced by constraining features before the activation function.
+A More effective perceptual loss is introduced by constraining features before the activation function.

 ```py